Task Span Metrics

 Task span metrics are a powerful type of evaluation metric in Opik that can analyze the detailed execution information of your LLM tasks.
 Unlike traditional metrics that only evaluate input-output pairs, task span metrics have access to the complete execution context, including intermediate steps, metadata, timing information, and hierarchical structure.

-Important: only spans created with @trak decorators and native OPIK integrations are available for task span metrics.
+Important: only spans created with @track decorators and native OPIK integrations are available for task span metrics.

 What are Task Span Metrics?

-Task span metrics receive a task_span parameter containing a SpanModel object that represents the complete execution context of your task.
-This includes:
+When a metric has a task_span parameter, it receives a SpanModel object containing the complete execution context of your task.

 • Execution Details: Input, output, start/end times, and execution metadata